History of the Wales national football team (1977–present): Mike Smith era

-England takes over Wales
+Mike England takes over Wales

 Arrival and 1982 World Cup

 The FAW compiled a six-man shortlist to find Smith's replacement and eventually appointed former captain Mike England in his first managerial role.
 He took charge of his first match in May 1980 against England and met his players for the first time only three days before the match.
 England had beaten reigning World Cup holders Argentina four days prior but Wales recorded an upset by winning 4–1 at the Racecourse with goals from Mickey Thomas, James, Ian Walsh and an own goal.
 The victory was their first home win over England for 25 years and remains their biggest win over their opponents, while the nature of the defeat led to violent clashes between the two sets of supporters.
 However, Wales were unable to capitalise on their victory, losing both of their remaining fixtures to finish third in the 1979–80 British Home Championship.
 England's first qualifying campaign in his new role was for the 1982 FIFA World Cup and consecutive 4–0 victories over Iceland and Turkey in their opening games led him to declare that Wales were "heading for the finals in 1982".
 His confidence was further raised when they defeated both Czechoslovakia and Turkey 1–0 to win their opening four games.